Peravoor Assembly constituency

 Peravoor State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kannur Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Sunny Joseph of INC.
+As of the 2026 Assembly elections, the current MLA is Sunny Joseph of INC.

 Local self-governed segments

-Peravoor Assembly constituency is composed of the following local self-governed segments:
+After The 2008 Delimitation,Kelakam And Kottiyoor was added from North Wynad.Peravoor Assembly constituency is composed of the following local self-governed segments: